TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...

-* Create dictionaries with keys of different types and values of different types
+* Create dictionaries with keys and values of different types
 * Update list values in a dictionary

 ##Materials/Preparation